legal resources necessary to hold negligent facilities accountable.

 The investigators interviewed the facility Administrator and a licensed nurse who revealed that “the facility should complete two background checks on each employee [before] hire.
 The facility failed to complete background checks for this employee [before] hire.”

 If your loved one has been injured or died unexpectedly while residing at Newport Health and Rehabilitation Center, call the Tennessee nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now for legal help.
-Our law firm fights aggressively on behalf of Cocke County victims of mistreatment living in long-term facilities including nursing homes in Newport.
+Our network of attorneys fights aggressively on behalf of Cocke County victims of mistreatment living in long-term facilities including nursing homes in Newport.

 Our seasoned attorneys represent residents who were harmed by caregiver negligence or abuse.
 We have years of experience in successfully resolving recompense claims to ensure our clients receive the compensation they deserve.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can start working on your case now to ensure your rights are protected.